Reneechang17/Netflix-CloudPipeline/README.md

 ### Step 1: Setting up EC2 for local running app with cloud service

 #### Launch T2 large EC2 instance(Ubuntu)
+1. EC2 instance Setting:
   1. For this project, we using **T2 large**(which is not in free tier).
 Because we are going to do a lot of stuff like different plugins so we need a big server, make sure you choose T2 Large instance
   2. Operating system: Ubuntu
   3. Create key pair(for mac using .ppk and for Linux using .pem)
   4. Network: using default VPC and subnet
   5. Firewall(Security Group): allows SSH, HTTP and HTTPs traffic because later we using Jenkins to connect with DockerHub, and DockerHub talks on HTTPs
   6. Storage: change to **25GB**
   7. Create instance
   - Note: Before running the instance, we have to create the **ElasticIP** for later break or etc, which make sure that our IP will not be changed
   8. Network & Security: allocate ElasticIP and make it *associate* with current instance and named it
   9. Then connect the EC2 instance (make sure that the port 22 in security group is open)

-----Inside server----
+2.